isaacnmm/pestpolicy-hugo2XX/content/posts/home-remedy-for-termites/index.md

 Soil treatment for termites with
 [chemical termite killers](https://pestpolicy.com/best-termite-killer/)
 like fipronil and imidacloprid is the most common termite-removal method.
 *Termites can eat your home's structural beams causing significant damage.
 But, which are the best home remedies for termites?
-One that's effective, budget-friendly, yet safe to the environment?�*
+One that's effective, budget-friendly, yet safe to the environment?*
-*In summary, the home remedies for termites (including dry wood�termites) include wet cardboard, orange oil, perimeter barrier, sunlight, nematodes, vinegar, and borates.�*
+*In summary, the home remedies for termites (including dry woodtermites) include wet cardboard, orange oil, perimeter barrier, sunlight, nematodes, vinegar, and borates.*
 ## Home Remedy for Termites
 These insects, like damp wood and dry wood termites, can be [challenging and expensive to control](https://www.wikihow.com/Get-Rid-of-Termites) .
 So, how you treat the house for termites naturally?

 ### 1. Wet Cardboard Trap
 Do you corrugated boxes in the storage closet or garage?
-Then you have a great tool to make your termite trap.�Termites love water plus cellulose - so the wet cardboard (contains cellulose) will attract the termites.
+Then you have a great tool to make your termite trap.Termites love water plus cellulose - so the wet cardboard (contains cellulose) will attract the termites.
 1. Pick several cardboard pieces (flat strips), wet the cardboard, and position where you suspect a termite colony will pass or are already settled.
 2. Next, termites will settle on the wet cardboard box as they feed on cellulose.
 Putting the cardboard bait down lures the termites to come together to a single point where you can control them.
 3. After the termites have steeled on the wet cellulose cardboard, pick it with the bugs and burn it outside.
 This will kill all the[termites and their babies](https://pestpolicy.com/what-does-a-termite-look-like/).
 Repeat this process until you can no longer see the termites moving around.